 Jolene’s profound closing message is “People with Alzheimer’s can teach us how to live.
 [With them] we have an opportunity to be present in each moment, to neither dwell in the past nor worry about the future.”

-If you need more time and help to create moments of joy with your loved one, call Dakota Home Care, expert Alzheimer’s caregivers, at (701) 663-5373 to arrange for an in-home consultation.
+If you need more time and help to create moments of joy with your loved one, call Dakota Home Care, top rated home health care providers, at (701) 663-5373 to arrange for an in-home consultation.
 Our Alzheimer’s caregivers understand all the stages of Alzheimer’s disease and how to create moments of joy with your loved one, even if you aren’t there.

 Everyone at Dakota Home Care wishes you a joyous Holiday Season!